1951 Ferrari 212 Barchetta Export - Chassis Number 0165EL, Engine # EU247

 With a weight of about 2100 pounds, the 212 Export could go from 0 to 60 mph in less than 9 seconds and has a top speed of 120 to 140 mph, depending upon gearing, fuel and state of tune.
 Thus, it was among the fastest road cars of its day.

-This car was originally owned by 1958 World Champion Formula One driver Mike Hawthorn and his wife Leslie.
+This car was displayed at the 1951 Earls Court Motor Show in London.
+Shortly after the show, it was sold to 1958 World Champion Formula One driver Mike Hawthorn.
 Originally an Abbot Coupe, it was re-bodied in the early 80's as a Touring Barchetta by Wilson Coachworks in the UK.
 The UK registration was TPC489.
+The car raced in many European events in the early 1990s.

+Peter Giddings purchased the car late in 1996.
+It was prepared for racing by David Love and Patrick Otis before being sent to New Zealand for the Southern Festival of Speed in February 1997.
 Peter campaigned the car mostly in Australia and New Zealand.
 Peter's good friend, the late Phil Hill, helped Peter specify and install a front anti-roll bar just like the one which Phil had fitted to his car decades earlier.
 Peter says this totally transformed the handling of the car.
+After a burnt valve, the car was rebuilt and tidied by Auto Restorations in New Zealand.
+Peter then drove the car in many events in Australia including the Grand Prix historic races at Albert Park, and at Winton, Philllip Island and others.
+The car was sold in 2000.

 Peter in Ferrari 212E on the street circuit at Dunedin, New Zealand.
 1998